adstuart/azure-gwlb-chain/README.md

 ![](images/2023-03-31-16-05-29.png)

 > Notice how we did _not_ have to SNAT on the Palo Alto NVA to ensure flow return symmetry.
-This is another one of the bug selling points of Azure Gateway Load Balancer vs traditional NVA insertion designs (aka load balancer sandwich).
+This is another one of the selling points of Azure Gateway Load Balancer vs traditional NVA insertion designs (aka load balancer sandwich).

 ### Summary